-WASHINGTON, Nov.
-9, 2020 — Sherrilyn Ifill, president and director-counsel of the NAACP Legal Defense and Educational Fund, and Lori E. Lightfoot, the first Black female mayor of Chicago, are among the five honorees announced today as recipients of the American Bar Association Commission on Racial and Ethnic Diversity in the Profession’s 2021 Spirit of Excellence Award.
-The award recognizes commitment to racial and ethnic diversity in the legal profession and will be presented during a virtual ceremony on Thursday, Feb.
-18, during the ABA Virtual Midyear Meeting.
+WASHINGTON, Sept.
+21, 2021 — Oregon Supreme Court Justice Adrienne C. Nelson and Washington Supreme Court Chief Justice Steven C. González are among the five honorees announced today as recipients of the American Bar Association Commission on Racial and Ethnic Diversity in the Profession’s 2022 Spirit of Excellence Award.
+The award recognizes commitment to racial and ethnic diversity in the legal profession and will be presented during a ceremony on Feb.
+12 at the ABA Midyear Meeting in Seattle, Feb.
+9-14.

 The Spirit of Excellence Award celebrates the efforts and accomplishments of lawyers who work to promote a more racially and ethnically diverse legal profession.
 The awards are presented to lawyers who excel in their professional settings; who personify excellence on the national, state or local level; and who have demonstrated a commitment to racial and ethnic diversity in law.

-The 2021 award recipients (click on the honorees’ name for a photo):
+The 2022 award recipients (click on the honoree’s name for a photo):